jcarley/Dapper/README.md

 the visibility of sections of your page.
 Anything really.
 This is the reason there is a presenter per view.
 Each view could have its own requirements for how it displays itself.

+## Acknowledgements

+I wouldn't be doing justice to the open source community if I didn't give a big heads up to Jeff Casimir and his [Draper](https://github.com/jcasimir/draper/) project.
+It had much influence on the success of this project.
+It showed me how to do all the wiring into the Rails framework.

 ## Contributing